jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 This ensures the version of Jekyll and other gems remains consistent across different environments.

-Create `Gemfile` in the root with the following:
+Create a `Gemfile` in the root.
+The file should be called 'Gemfile' and should *not* have any extension.

+Inside the file add the following:

 ```ruby
 source 'https://rubygems.org'